thevkrant/gramformer/README.md

 ### Python tip:
-- Do you know that we can correct grammar errors in text using Python? we can use an open source framework, gramformer.
+- Do you know that we can correct grammar errors in text using Python?

+We can use an open source framework, gramformer.
 Gramformer (created by Prithiviraj Damodaran) is a framework for highlighting, and correcting grammar errors on natural language text.
 Here is a simple code that demonstrates how you can use gramformer. to correct errors in a text.

 ### Prerequisites
 `Python 3`
+`gramformer`

-### Source Code
+### Source Code and Output

 ## *Author Name*